Rishav-Upadhaya/genAlgo/README.md

 ## Introduction

 This project demonstrates how to use genetic algorithms to solve a quadratic equation.
 The genetic algorithm evolves a population of binary-encoded individuals over several generations to find the best solution.

-## Features

-- Binary encoding and decoding of individuals
-- Two point crossover to produce offspring
-- Mutation to introduce variability
-- Fitness function based on the quadratic equation `x^2 - 49`

 ## Installation (Jupyter)